 · Representatives present from more than 30 graduate programs to answer your questions

 · Social activities with students from other REU programs, such as:

 · Welcome picnic

 · Weekly film series focused on ethical issues in science and culture

 A summer spent in gorgeous Madison, Wisconsin

 Financial support is provided to all individuals selected.
 This includes a $3,000 stipend for the ten-week period, housing, a $500 food allowance, health insurance (if needed) and full travel expenses to and from Madison, WI.
-Students will be housed with those participating in other summer research programs at the or Lucky, private apartments located within a 5-minute walk from the Department of Psychology building.
-Students receive bus passes and have access to all campus and .
+Students will be housed with those participating in other summer research programs at the Regent or Lucky, private apartments located within a 5-minute walk from the Department of Psychology building.
+Students receive bus passes and have access to all campus libraries and recreational facilities.

 The Department of Psychology at the University of Wisconsin-Madison is one of the top research psychology departments in the country, with internationally recognized scholars in each of five broad disciplinary categories: biological; clinical; cognition and cognitive neuroscience; developmental; and social.
 There is also strong representation of several domains of behavior that cut across these categories, including emotion, language, memory, developmental disorders, and intergroup dynamics.